Posted on : August 25, 2020 by Clinic One Team on Children Health

 Thus it becomes very important for us to understand, take notice, be aware of such conditions, and get help for them so that they can work out the challenges and prosper in their studies.

 2. Why is your child not eating food?
-How to get your child to eat?
+How do you get your child to eat?

 “Children’s eating problem” is a common difficulty every parent faces when they have a kid.

-While, children often eat little, be problematic while eating or not eat at all, some of the reasons why they do so maybe because
+While children often eat little, be problematic while eating, or not eat at all, some of the reasons why they do so maybe because of the following reasons:

 - Their appetite is constantly changing due to the variations in growth and activity.

-- They have a small tummy and are not rapidly growing as toddlers thus require less food.
+- They have a small tummy and are not rapidly growing as toddlers thus requiring less food.